-The DEMOGRAPHIC FORM consists of nine short sections, each with checkboxes or blanks to fill in for sex, age, ethnicity, school employee years of experience and grade level(s) currently teaching (if applicable), primary school role, certification status, highest degree earned, classroom management course history, and professional development history with regard to academic and behavior screenings.
-This form is completed by all participating faculty and staff at each school site so that those designing, implementing, and evaluating the Ci3T model of prevention can be clearly described.
+The DEMOGRAPHIC FORM (updated in August of 2020) consists of thirteen items covering preferred pronoun, age, ethnicity, school employee years of experience and grade level(s) currently teaching (if applicable), primary school role, certification status, highest degree earned, classroom management course history, and professional development history with regard to academic and behavior screenings.
+This form now also includes questions in which people indicate their familiarity with Ci3T and what professional learning they have accessed.
+The demographic form is completed by all participating faculty and staff at each school site so that those designing, implementing, and evaluating the Ci3T model of prevention can be clearly described.
 This allows others who are interested in adopting a Ci3T model to make comparisons between their own faculty and staff and those of implementing schools.

 The SCHOOLWIDE EXPECTATIONS SURVEY FOR SPECIFIC SETTINGS (SESSS; Lane, Oakes, & Menzies, 2010) allows school-based faculty and staff to identify behaviors that are critical for student success at their particular school.
 The survey is completed by all faculty and staff working at and/or supporting the school site.
 The survey is designed to gather information on three broad categories: respect, responsible, and best effort for seven school settings: classroom, hallway, cafeteria, playground, restroom, bus, and arrival/dismissal.
 The expectations were selected based on the most prevalent expectations of schools implementing positive behavioral interventions and supports (Lynass, Tsai, Richmond, Cheney, 2012).
 Each behavior is rated on importance using a 3-point Likert-type scale where 0 = not important for success in this setting, 1 = important for success in this setting, and 2 = critical for success in this setting.
 Scores for each item are aggregated and reported as the number and percentage of faculty and staff who scored the behavior as critical for success.
 The Ci3T school leadership team then uses the SESSS data to construct the first draft of the schoolwide expectation matrix so that the draft reflects the behaviors important to the majority of the school (see additional detail in Lane, Oakes, Jenkins, Menzies, & Kalberg, 2014).